 Odontopteryx False Toothed Bird Bone 510mm long and of the expected thin walled anatomical structure to the extraordinarily long mature individuals Tibiotarsus fossil leg bone.
 The Pelagornithidae birds which were toothless pelagic birds of the Palaeocene and Eocene of Morocco.
 The flying toothless bird had the appearance of teeth in its beak or jaws, giving a Pterosaur appearance at first hand when discovering the skeletal remains in the fossil record.
-The teeth looking structures were in fact a anatomical feature termed Volkmann’s canals, in the simplest terms Volkmann's canals are any small channels within bone that transmit blood vessels.
-These atomic cortical tooth like structures appear along the outer edge of the birds jaws and were not very strong, prone to breaking and quickly worn down.
-Unlike teeth of dentin these arrangements were more adapted to holding soft bodied creatures like cephalopods or fish which enabled the toothless birds to grasp and immediately swallow prey.
+The teeth looking structures were, in fact, an anatomical feature termed Volkmann’s canals, in the simplest terms Volkmann's canals are any small channels within the bone that transmit blood vessels.
+These cortical teeth like structures appear along the outer edge of the birds' jaws and were not very strong, prone to breaking and quickly worn down.
+Unlike teeth of dentin, these arrangements were more adapted to holding soft-bodied creatures like cephalopods or fish which enabled the toothless birds to grasp and immediately swallow prey.

 The odontopteryx ranged globally and may not have returned to its birthplace but only to reproduce, having a lifestyle similar to the great Albatross of today.
 Having very fine or hollow bone structures to enable flight, the downside to this was the light construction which may not have normally supported strenuous activity such as diving into the ocean for prey as is quite often depicted, rather to scoop its prey from the surface or just under the surface, its beak being the only part of its body to feel the full force of flight while skimming across the sea.